This Means War poster

 The inciting incident occurs at 11 minutes when Tuck joins an online dating site and matches with Lauren.
 Simultaneously, FDR meets Lauren at a video store.
 Both men connect with her separately, unaware they're pursuing the same woman.
 Lauren agrees to date both..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to FDR and Tuck discover they're dating the same woman.
+This demonstrates the protagonist's commitment to FDR and Tuck discover they're dating the same woman.
 Instead of backing off, they make an active choice: they will compete for Lauren, using all their CIA resources, with the best man winning.
 The brotherhood cracks., moving from reaction to action.

 The Collapse moment at 72 minutes (73% through) represents the emotional nadir.
 Here, Lauren discovers the truth - both men have been lying and spying on her.
 She feels betrayed and manipulated.
 She rejects both of them.
 Their friendship is destroyed.
 Heinrich kidnaps Lauren.
-The agents have lost everything that matters., shows the protagonist at their lowest point.
+The agents have lost everything that matters., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 FDR and Tuck reconcile, realizing their friendship is more important than competition.
 They learn Lauren has been kidnapped by Heinrich.
 They synthesize their CIA skills with their newfound emotional wisdom: save Lauren together, then let her choose., demonstrating the transformation achieved throughout the journey.